Compare Cheap Auto Insurance in Georgia

 - Property damage liability: $25,000 per accident

 Georgia’s minimum coverage limits are average compared to other states.
-While they provide a baseline level of coverage, we recommend increasing your limits and considering full coverage to limit your risk of having to pay significant out-of-pocket expenses if you’re in an at-fault accident.
+We recommend increasing your limits and considering full coverage to limit your risk of paying out-of-pocket if you’re in an at-fault accident.
 Given that Georgia has a high rate of uninsured drivers, it’s also wise to add uninsured motorist coverage to your policy.

 Frequently Asked Questions

-Auto-Owners and USAA offer the cheapest auto insurance rates for Georgia drivers.
-The companies’ average rates are $1,930 annually and $2,068 annually, respectively, for full coverage and $668 annually and $798 annually for minimum coverage.
+USAA and Auto-Owners offer the cheapest auto insurance rates for Georgia drivers.
+The companies’ average annual rates are $2,163 and $2,184, respectively, for full coverage and $777 and $741, respectively, for minimum coverage.

-The cheapest car insurance rates for drivers with prior incidents in Georgia will depend on the driver’s specific record, but here are the cheapest average rates for various driving incidents:
+The cheapest car insurance rates will depend on the driver’s specific record.
+Here are the cheapest average rates for various driving incidents:

 | Violation Type | Cheapest Company | Annual Average Rate | Monthly Average Rate |